lukasz-brzostek/corner-popup/readme.txt

 corners	      0px	This option is used to change popup corner radius.

+padding       0         This option is used to change padding inside of the popup.
+                        You can change it to any value.

 position      right     This option is used to change position of the popup.
                         You can change position to left, center or right.

 escClose      0		Closes pop-up window after Escape key is pressed.
 			This option works if it is set to 1.

+stickToBottom 0         Removes the pop-up margin and makes it stick to the
+                        edge of the browser.

 --------------------------------------------------
 Corner Popup provides public methods (e.g. usage):